‘Play in a Week’ Summer Schools

-Our secondary school programme offers a ‘Play in a Week’ to bring together new Year 7s before term starts in a Transitions Summer School that equips the young people with new creative skills and knowledge, builds their confidence and team-working skills and offers a chance to engage with the facilities and other students in their new school.
+This programme brings together new Year 7s to equip the young people with new creative skills and knowledge, build their confidence and team-working skills and offer a chance to engage with the facilities and other students in their new school.

-Over five days, students work together to create a drama-based performance taking on various roles within the theatre-making process.
-We offer one or two week Summer Schools and tailor the focus of each week around two different artforms including music, digital media, spoken word and movement.
-Students also have the chance to take part in visual arts sessions to create scenic elements and props for the final sharing at the end of the week.
-The sessions are under-scored with literacy and numeracy activities and opportunities for students to try out new skills and activities they can continue to pursue at secondary school.
+Over five days, students work together to create a performance.
+We offer one or two week Summer Schools and tailor the focus of each week around different artforms including music, digital media, spoken word and movement.
+Students also take part in visual arts sessions to create scenic elements and props for the final sharing.

 Over two weeks, students worked on skills in drama, art, puppetry and music production to create two original pieces of theatre, one at the end of each week.
 The first, ‘CEL (Captain East London) vs CEO’, was a superhero story that the young people made up about their local area, using a giant puppet of Usain Bolt in the final performance!
 The second, ‘London 2012: Through Our Eyes’, was a theatrical montage of stories, sounds, art, music, poetry, film and dance inspired by the young people’s perspectives of London 2012.
 They explored what the city meant to them, how they felt about living in London as well showcasing their hopes and dreams for the future as they began their journey at secondary school.